JimboMahoney/CytobankGraphs/README.md

 - ~~The graphical representation isn't perfect.
 I need to figure out a way of making the plots more "dense" and / or having the density overlay better defined.~~ PARTIALLY FIXED in latest upload.
 - ~~The markers aren't getting imported for some reason (from Helios / CyTOF data).
 Only the parameter names are visible.
 They appear when plotted in e.g. FCS Express, so they must be in the FCS file?~~ FIXED in latest upload.
-- Uncertainty over the units of time and whether they differ between CyTOF and flow (BD) machines.
+- ~~Uncertainty over the units of time and whether they differ between CyTOF and flow (BD) machines.~~ UPDATE - I think the calcs are correct.
+They are for CyTOF anyway.

 Feedback / suggestions would be appreciated.